acumos/documentation/docs/AcumosUser/portal-user/design-studio/ds-ui-tour.rst

     .. image:: ../images/design-studio/DesignStudioUserInterface.png

 1. Models Tab: Displays the catalog of the ML Models – the basic building blocks used for creating composite solutions.
-The models are currently classified under four categories – Classification, Prediction, Regression and Others.
+The models are currently classified under four categories – Classification, Prediction, Regression and Others

-2. Solutions Tab: Displays the catalog of composite solutions (built out of basic building blocks) that have either Public or Company visibility.
+2. Solutions Tab: Displays the catalog of composite solutions (built out of basic building blocks) that have either “Public” visibility or belong to the logged in persons “Organization”

 3. Data Transformation Tools: A set of useful data transformation utilities are displayed here.
 Currently there is a Data Mapper which performs mapping between some basic Protobuf data types, such as int32, string, float, double and bool.
 An Aggregator is another utility that is planned to be deployed there.